Earlier this year we’ve announced that we’re returning to Splendour and we’re excited to confirm the line-up and stage times for the Confetti stage.

 Regarded as one of the most influential bands ever, Buzzcocks have been entertaining audiences for more than four decades.
 Fresh from their global 40th anniversary tour, Pete Shelley, Steve Diggle, Chris Remington and Danny Farrant will bring their high-octane guitar, bass and drum power to the Confetti Stage.
 With six successful and well-received studio albums under their belt, along with years of high profile gigging, expect an epic set of crowd pleasers including the landmark “Orgasm Addict” and UK top 40 single “Ever Fallen in Love”.

-We are also excited to announce that two of the artists signed to our very own artists management company Denizen will be playing on the Confetti stage.
+We are also excited to announce that one artist signed to our very own artists management company Denizen will be playing on the Confetti stage.

 Former Confetti student Josh Wheatley will be making a return to the festival!
-Having just released his debut single Runaway (the video was directed by FdSc TV Production student Ryan Peck) the future is looking bright for Josh and we can’t wait to see him perform live.
+Having just released his second single Shiver, the future is looking bright for Josh and we can’t wait to see him perform live.

 Busted, one of the biggest homegrown pop acts of the 21st century, will generate plenty of excitement joining Kaiser Chiefs as the next act confirmed for the Main Stage.
 Beloved by a whole generation of fans who grew up with them in the noughties, the double Brit Award winning band are sure to go down a storm playing a mix of their unforgettable hits and songs from their third studio album ‘Night Driver’.
 After a sell-out show at Rock City in February, expect to be taken to the “Year 3000” with a sing-along set from the band with an incredible five million record sales, platinum albums and hit singles, including “Crashed The Wedding”, “What I Go to School For”, “You Said No”, “Who’s David” and “Thunderbirds”.